Tinker Bell and the Lost Treasure: Plot

 Tinker Bell awakens the next morning and, with the help of some friendly insects, she and Blaze are led to the real stone arch.
 After evading two dim-witted trolls, they find the shipwreck where the mirror is.
 When Tink finally discovers the mirror, Blaze’s buzzing annoys her and she unwittingly wishes for Blaze to be quiet for a minute, wasting the third wish.
-Tink blames Blaze for distracting her, but then realizes that her temper is what had gotten her in trouble in the first place, apologizes to Blaze, and breaks down crying, wishing that she could make up with Terence.
+Tink blames Blaze for distracting her, but then, realizing that her temper is what had gotten her in trouble in the first place, she apologizes to Blaze and breaks down crying, wishing that she could make up with Terence.
 She is then found by Terence, who has been following her after discovering her plans, even finding her lost balloon on the way.
-The three of them escape the ship after being chased by rats.
+After the two of them reconcile, they and Blaze escape the ship after being chased by a pack of rats.

 On the way back to Pixie Hollow, Tinker Bell fixes the scepter by assembling the mirror, pieces of the original scepter that Terence has brought, and the sharp compass arrow.
-The balloon lands in the middle of the revelry and Tink unveils the scepter, which has been set with fragments of the shattered moonstone and a gem from the mirror’s handle, to the horror of the assembled fairies.
+The balloon lands in the middle of the revelry, and Tink unveils the scepter, which has been set with fragments of the shattered moonstone and a gem from the mirror’s handle, to the horror of the assembled fairies.
 The mirror’s gem refracts the blue moon’s light into the individual moonstone pieces, creating an enormous amount of blue pixie dust.
-Overjoyed, Tinker Bell and Terence join everyone in a procession to take the blue pixie dust to the pixie dust tree.
+Overjoyed, Tinker Bell, Terence, and Blaze join everyone in a procession to take the blue pixie dust to the pixie dust tree.